crcz25/voxfield_ros2/README.md

-This repository represents the official implementation of the paper:
+ This repository represents the official implementation of the paper and it was ported to ROS 2 with help of Codex.
+It is mostly shims and wrappers around the original ROS1 code and not all of the servers are ported yet, but the core mapping functionality is working and can be used as a drop-in replacement.

 ## Voxfield: Non-Projective Signed Distance Fields for Online Planning and 3D Reconstruction